NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

-  However, linking a "work that uses the Library" with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a "work that uses the library".
+  However, linking a "work that uses the Library" with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a "work that uses the bookService".
 The executable is therefore covered by this License.
 Section 6 states terms for distribution of such executables.

   When a "work that uses the Library" uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
-Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a library.
+Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a bookService.
 The threshold for this to be true is not precisely defined by law.

   If such an object file uses only numerical parameters, data